 Modern Medicine and the Great War

-This display explores the ways medicine was applied on the battlefield as well as highlighting important wartime advances in medical science.
+This display explored the ways medicine was applied on the battlefield as well as highlighting important wartime advances in medical science.
 World War I provided a testing ground for the application of new medical technologies and procedures and, in some cases, accelerated their general acceptance or development in a much wider context.
 Simultaneously, wartime medical practice reflected the larger concerns and prejudices of early 20th century America as the country coped with the ever-changing complexities of modern industrial society.

 About the Artifact Walls